 This is a small business owned by one person.
-A Sole Trader takes on all the responsibility for running the business and is allowed to keep the profits after Tax is paid, but... he or she is also fully liable for any losses the business makes!
+A Sole Trader takes on all the responsibility for running the business and is allowed to keep the profits after Tax is paid, but... she is also fully liable for any losses the business makes!
 Setting yourself up as a Sole Trader is very simple, you only have to register your company and you can start trading straight away.
 Being a Sole Trader also allows you to hire staff, because even though it is run by one individual, it doesn't mean that you have to work alone.

 An Umbrella Company basically acts as your employer.
 You submit the amount of hours you worked online and they handle the rest.
 They invoice the client and pay you after the deduction of Tax, National Insurance, any expenses you made and of course.. their own fee.
 This way you don't have to deal with the paperwork.
 You enjoy the freelance lifestyle, but technically you are an employee of the Umbrella Company.